Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 As we have given the variables a default value, they will fallback to `"100%"` if nothing is passed into the component, you can also choose not to provide a default value and in that case it will default to `undefined` when nothing is provided.

-Let's replace the example code with our component,
+Let's replace the example code with our component.

 In the `App.svelte` file: